Multiparameter estimation for qubit states with collective measurements: a case study: Preliminaries

 Equivalently, Eq.~(\ref{eq:mCRB}) can be written as a numerical bound $\nu\tr\{\cmatN W\}\geq\tr\{F_{N;\thetavec}^{-1}W\}$ for any non-negative $K\times K$ matrix $W$, known as the cost matrix or weight matrix.
-The covariance matrix can be further lower limited first by the Holevo bound and then by the multi-parameter QFI CRB: \cite{Holevo1982, Nagaoka1989}
+Then, while there are a rich choices of possible bounds one may consider, such as the right logarithmic derivative (RLD) CRB \cite{Yuen1973}, for simplicity of presentation, here we mention just two: first, the covariance matrix can be further lower limited by the \emph{Holevo bound}, then by the \emph{multi-parameter QFI CRB}: \cite{Holevo1982, Nagaoka1989}